-- Perturbations that grow fast in a non-hydrostatic, convection-resolving system, are associated to small dynamic scales, typical of convection.
+- 420 Perturbations that grow fast in a non-hydrostatic, convection-resolving system, are associated to small dynamical scales, typical of convection.
 These fast-growing instabilities may be present in a large number and quickly reach linear growth saturation, and they do this at an error level smaller than the present-day analysis error.
 An important portion of larger scale instabilities are effectively controlled by boundary forcing.
-Between these "extremes", there exist some linear growth, so that part of the error can be estimated by breeding (30 % of its square norm in this case) - and, in principle, could be eliminated by assimilating observations.
-However, growth of fast instabilities is reactivated and rapidly brings the error to its previous level in the subsequent free evolution.
-This means that it would be necessary to assimilate - observations very frequently, with an interval of the order of one hour in the forecastanalysis cycle process, in order at least to control the error growth of the slower instabilities.
-Fast instabilities, in fact, are not appropriately estimated by the breeding configuration that enabled 30 % square error reduction.
+Between these "extremes", there exist some linear growth, so that - 425 part of the error can be estimated by breeding (30% of its square norm in this case) and, in principle, could be eliminated by assimilating observations.
+However, after subtracting the BV-estimated component, the growth of fast instabilities is reactivated and rapidly brings the error to its previous level in the subsequent free evolution.
+This means that it would be necessary to assimilate observations very frequently, with an interval of the order of one hour in the forecast-analysis cycle process, in - 430 order at least to control the error growth of slower instabilities.
+Moreover, setting up such a forecastanalysis cycle process might in principle make unnecessary the periodical restart from an external model field (as customary in the operational practice), thus avoiding the periodical re-introduction of errors due to the different nature of the external model solution.

-7 Conclusions
+8 Conclusions